rpablos/FastInfoset/README.md

 The size of the XML document is <b>2120</b> octets.

-The size of the Fast Infoset is <b>743</b> octets witout using any extra optimization like algorithms, alphabets and external vocabularies.
+The size of the Fast Infoset is <b>743</b> octets without using any extra optimization like algorithms, alphabets or external vocabularies.

 The first one does not fit in a common 1500 octets IP packet.
 The second does.